Introducing Catalytic Pedagogy - a revolutionary way to bring K-12 schooling into the 21st century!

 So, let’s dive into what it means to call a pedagogy catalytic.

-Catalysis is a term from chemistry that refers to a substance that makes a chemical reaction between other chemicals faster, more energy efficient, and less wasteful.
+“Catalytic” refers to how some chemicals make the reactions between other chemicals faster, more energy efficient, and less wasteful.

-What I am proposing is that we can be more efficient and effective during the process of instructing children by creating certain conditions around the instructional process.
+What I am proposing is that we educators can be more efficient and effective during the process of instructing children by creating certain conditions around the instructional process.

 A catalyst is something which speeds up a chemical reaction but at the end of the reaction has the same mass as it had at the beginning of the reaction.